 - 3.3 Omeros shall pay Helion Royalty payments and Sublicense Share payments on a quarterly basis for Net Sales and Sublicense Revenue, respectively, collected during each respective quarter.
 Royalty and Sublicense Share payments for each quarter shall be made within [†] of the end of the quarter.
-If Omeros is required to use any estimated figures to meet this payment time frame, Omeros shall note such figures as estimated in an accompanying report and shall adjust the Royalty and Sublicense Share paid the next quarter when actual figures are available for the prior quarter.
-Net Sales, Royalty payments, Sublicense Revenue and Sublicense Share payments shall be computed based on a conversion from any other denomination to U.S. Dollars for any revenues received or costs and expenses incurred by Omeros during the relevant quarter, as provided herein, using the exchange rate published in The Wall Street Journal, West Coast edition, on the last business day of the applicable calendar quarter.
+If Omeros is required to use any estimated figures to meet this payment time frame, Omeros shall note such figures as estimated in an accompanying report and shall adjust the Royalty and Sublicense Share payments shall be computed based on a conversion from any other denomination to U.S. Dollars for any revenues received or costs and expenses incurred by Omeros during the relevant quarter, as provided herein, using the exchange rate published in The Wall Street Journal, West Coast edition, on the last business day of the applicable calendar quarter.
 Each quarterly Royalty and/or Sublicense Share payment shall be accompanied by (a) a report specifying the source and amount of the Royalty and/or Sublicense Share payment itemized on a product-by-product basis and country-by-country basis, and (b) the total of all discounts, returns, credits and commissions deducted from gross amounts to determine Net Sales and/or Sublicense Revenue. - 3.4 Helion reserves the right to employ a certified public accountant to review and reconcile the directly relevant accounting records and procedures of Omeros as they relate to the determination of Royalties or Sublicense Share fees during reasonable business hours and no more than [†], and Omeros agrees to make available at Omeros' place of business all such directly relevant accounting records for that purpose within [†] of written request by Helion.
-The cost of such review shall be borne by Helion, unless it is found that Omeros under-paid a quarterly royalty or sublicense revenue fees for any quarter by an amount of [†]% ([†] percent) or greater, in which case the cost of such review shall be borne by Omeros. - 3.5 In the event any Royalty or Sublicense Share payments due are not timely paid by Omeros, Omeros shall pay to Helion interest charges on such late payments at a rate per annum that is [†] percent ([†]%) above the then current twelve-month LIBOR rate. - 3.6 Notwithstanding anything to the contrary herein, Omeros shall have no obligation to pay any Royalties or Sublicense Share payments for any Licensed Product based on any patent claim that has been declared invalid or unenforceable by a court or governmental body of competent jurisdiction or based on any patent claim that is not enforceable in the jurisdiction(s) where such products are manufactured, used, sold, offered for sale, imported or distributed.
+The cost of such review shall be borne by Helion, unless it is found that Omeros under-paid a quarterly royalty or sublicense revenue fees for any quarter by an amount of [†]% ([†] percent) or greater, in which case the cost of such review shall be borne by Omeros. - 3.5 In the event any Royalty or Sublicense Share payments due are not timely paid by Omeros, Omeros shall pay to Helion interest charges on such late payments at a rate per annum that is [†] percent ([†]%) above the then current twelve-month LIBOR rate. - 3.6 Notwithstanding anything to the contrary herein, Omeros shall have no obligation to pay any Royalties or Sublicense Share payments for any Licensed Product based on any patent claim that has been declared invalid or unenforceable by a court or governmental body of competent jurisdiction or based on any patent claim that is not enforceable in the jurisdiction(s) where such products are manufactured, used, sold, offered for sale, imported or distributed. - † DESIGNATES PORTIONS OF THIS DOCUMENT THAT HAVE BEEN OMITTED PURSUANT TO A REQUEST FOR CONFIDENTIAL TREATMENT FILED SEPARATELY WITH THE COMMISSION